hayleyw7/pokedex/README.md

 ## Abstract

-*The Pokedex App gives you the chance of search for your own Pockemon card,  shows a list of displayed Pokemon and allows a user to see the additional information about the selected Pokemon:*
+*The Pokedex App is a Progressive Web Application that gives you the ability to search through the original 151 Pokemon and quickly find information on them.
+This will be a very useful app for a person who is in a real life Poke-battle and needs to find quick information about Pokemon, even without internet service!

 - Pokedex : when I visit the app, I should be able to select the Pokemon Card by name.
 - Pokedex desktop: when I visit the app, all Pokemon should be displayed.